-The Norwich Historical Society building is open to the public year-round on Wednesdays and Thursdays from 1-4pm and by appointment.
+The Norwich Historical Society building is open to the public year-round on Wednesdays and Thursdays from 10am -1pm.
 Email to info@norwichhistory.org for research inquiries or appointment.
+We are frequently at NHS at other times.

 Online Collections Catalog